A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 In July 2023, Georgia began enrolling people in a partial Medicaid expansion (Georgia Pathways to Coverage), covering adults with household income below the poverty level as long as they work at least 80 hours per month.
 The coverage takes effect the month after a person’s enrollment is approved.

-But by mid-2024, only 4,231 people had enrolled in Georgia Pathways coverage.3 (The state had initially projected that about 64,000 people would gain coverage, which was itself a small fraction of the number who would be newly eligible if Georgia were to fully expand Medicaid without any strings attached.)13
+But Georgia officials had initially projected that about 64,000 people would gain coverage under Georgia Pathways, which was itself a small fraction of the number who would be newly eligible if Georgia were to accept federal funding to fully expand Medicaid without any strings attached.17

 The implementation of Georgia’s partial Medicaid expansion has been a complicated legal and regulatory process, and Georgia is the only state in the country with a Medicaid work requirement.
 Here’s the story of how all of this came to be: